 Where the two protocols differ is in the time each takes to complete the process referred to as convergence.
-When a change is made to the network topology, such as the addition of a new bridge, a spanning tree protocol must determine whether there are redundant paths that must be blocked to prevent data loops, or activated to maintain communications between the various network segments.
-This is the process of convergence.
+With the convergence process, when a change is made to the network topology, such as the addition of a new bridge, a spanning tree protocol must determine whether there are redundant paths that must be blocked to prevent data loops, or activated to maintain communications between the various network segments.

 With STP, convergence can take up to a minute or more to complete in a large network.
-This can result in the loss of communication between various parts of the network during the convergence process, and the subsequent lost of data packets.
+This can result in the loss of communication between various parts of the network during the convergence process and the subsequent lost of data packets.

 RSTP is much faster.
-It can complete a convergence in seconds, and so greatly diminish the possible impact the process can have on your network.
-The STP implementation in the AT-S111 Management software complies with the IEEE 802.1d standard.
+It can complete a convergence in seconds, and as such, greatly diminish the possible impact the process can have on your network.
+The STP implementation in the AT-S115 Management software complies with the IEEE 802.1d standard.